 The Scarborough Sign

-The Scarborough Sign is a summer-long community-developed public art initiative that showcases and brings together Scarborough’s many artistic communities through events, workshops, and a mobile art installation.
+The Scarborough Sign is a community-developed public art installation that showcases and brings together Scarborough’s many artistic communities and neighbourhoods.

 From June to October 2018, a life-sized SCARBOROUGH sign (36’ wide x 5’ tall) will travel to six different neighbourhoods across north and central Scarborough.
-At each location, the sign will engage local residents in multi-disciplinary arts events, accessible workshops, and site-specific art activities involving different art forms from textile arts, spoken word and poetry, calligraphy, and photography.
+At each stop, The Scarborough Sign will display community arts projects by local artists, collectives, and residents.
+The Sign will also engage audiences in multi-disciplinary arts events, accessible workshops, and site-specific arts activities involving various art forms from textiles, spoken word, poetry, calligraphy, and photography.
 All activities are free and open to the public.

 June 20 – October 31, 2018

-Catch the Scarborough Sign Project at six locations across Scarborough.
+Catch The Scarborough Sign at six locations across Scarborough.